daniellelsilva/daniellelsilva/README.md

 ### My name is Danielle Silva

-I'm a full-stack dev and work as a Front-end developer at Inteligov!
+I'm a full-stack dev and work as a Front-end developer at [Inteligov](https://www.inteligov.com.br/)!

-I'm currently improving my skills with ReactJS and NextJS, with the aim of specializing in Fron-end, also, I'm learning Ruby and Ruby on Rails which are widely used in my current company.

-So far I identify more with front-end and I intend to continue with this focus, but I think it's important to explore back-end horizons as well.
+I love to work as a front-end, so, I'm currently improving my skills with ReactJS and NextJS, with the aim of specializing, also, I'm learning Ruby and Ruby on Rails which are widely used in my current company and because I think it's important to explore back-end horizons as well.

+My main stacks are:
+- ReactJS
+- NextJS
+- React Native
+- JavaScript
+- Typescript
+- NodeJS
+- CSS/SASS

 I hope you like my profile and portfolio!